sfrwmaker/F1-T12-858D/README.md

   - Buzzer is always on issue fixed

 Feb 11 2020.
 Error on Op-amp label on schematics fixed.
 LM328 - > LM 358

+Mar 23 2020.
+New firmware release, 2.02.
+See detailed description on the project page.
+  - Updated Hot Air Gun cooling procedure
+  - Debug mode added allowing monitoring of the internal parameters